Visual Cultures Lecture Series

 2017: Marvin Gaye Chetwynd & Nina Power chaired by Michael Newman

 Do we still have a subconscious?
-How to interpreted the contemporary?
+How to interpret the contemporary?

 25 April 2017: Luc Tuymans & Gilane Tawadros chaired by Georgios Kontis